Frequently Asked Questions

-- What is the difference between Background (design), Custom, Luxury and Freedom Series?
+- What is the difference between Background Only, Personalized and 7-Letter Personalized?

 - Can I purchase a plate as a gift for someone else?

 - Yes, you can do so through the normal plate purchase process.
 You will need the recipient's name and address, including their county of residence, and identify them as the "Plate Owner" in the order process.
 All My Plates are delivered to the County Tax Assessor-Collector office of the "Plate Owner", which is not necessarily the same as the "Purchaser's" county of residence.
 Policies regarding picking-up another persons plates may differ by County, and you are encouraged to contact the "Plate Owner's" County Tax Assessor-Collector office for details.
 You may also contact our Customer Service Center at 888-7MYPLATES (888-769-7528), M-F 8a-6p for assistance.

 - How do I replace damaged plates?